-Although uniform citation formats have been slow to develop, there are the commonly accepted elements of data citation:
+Although uniform citation formats have been slow to develop, below are the commonly accepted elements of data citation:

-When citing data for publication, there are a number of places for researchers to look for guidance:
+When citing data for publication, below are a number of places researchers can look for guidance:

 Leiss, Amelia.
 1999.
 “Arms Transfers to Developing Countries, 1945–1968.”
 Inter-University Consortium for Political and Social Research, Ann Arbor, MI.
 ICPSR05404-v1. https://doi.org/10.3886/ICPSR05404.

 Deschenes, Elizabeth Piper, Susan Turner, and Joan Petersilia.
 Intensive Community Supervision in Minnesota, 1990–1992: A Dual Experiment in Prison Diversion and Enhanced Supervised Release [Computer file].
 ICPSR06849-v1.
 Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 2000. (https://doi:10.3886/ICPSR06849)

 Andrikou C, Thiel D, Ruiz-Santiesteban JA, Hejnol A. Active mode of excretion across digestive tissues predates the origin of excretory organs.
 2019.
 Dryad Digital Repository. https://doi.org/10.5061/dryad.bq068jr.